Jin-Yukan/Road-Representation/README.md

 ## Acknowledgements

 - Stroke generation code is adapted from [momepy](https://github.com/pysal/momepy).
+The source code is licensed under the BSD 3-Clause License (see LICENSES file).
 - Built on top of **arcpy**, **geopandas** and **networkx**.